 - Describe the existing public transportation system and present a strategic approach to improving public transportation in the future, without listing specific investments.
 Instead the OPTP framework will help local and regional transit providers prioritize and decide on specific investments for their networks.

-ODOT began the OPTP process by conducting early interviews with a sample of stakeholders from around the state regarding what may need to be considered in the plan.
+ODOT began the OPTP process prior to convening the PAC and TAC by conducting interviews with a sample of stakeholders from around the state regarding what may need to be considered in the plan.
 Stakeholders interviewed included large and small public transportation providers, business groups, other state agencies, and ODOT staff.
-A summary of themes
+These stakeholders' initial advice is captured in a summary of themes

+.
 Next, the project team began OPTP pre-work to research current conditions and opportunities for public transportation.
-This included a survey and a workshop at the 2015 Oregon Public Transportation Conference, to learn from transit providers about the trends and opportunities affecting their service.
-A summary of themes and ideas
+This included a survey of public transportation providers and a workshop at the 2015 Oregon Public Transportation Conference, to learn from transit providers about the trends and opportunities affecting their service.
+See the summary of themes and ideas

-from the survey and workshop is now available.
+from the survey and workshop for what was learned.

-as they begin their work to guide OPTP development.
-OPTP development is expected to take about two years from when the PAC begins its work in April 2016.
+These themes heard so far were shared with the PAC as they began their work to guide OPTP development.
+OPTP development is expected to take about two years from when the PAC began its work in April 2016.
 See the OPTP Development General Timeline

 for more information.